X

 |---|---|---|

-| Simvastatin + amlodipine above dose limit | Very common | "The app warned me that my simvastatin dose was too high with amlodipine.
-My doctor wasn't aware." |
+| Simvastatin + amlodipine over the dose limit | Very common | "The app warned me that my simvastatin dose is too high because of amlodipine.
+My doctor did not know that." |

-| Muscle pain reported | Common | "My thighs have been aching since I started the statin.
+| Muscle pain reported | Common | "My thighs have hurt since I take the statin.
 The app advised me to have CK measured." |

-| Morning instead of evening intake | Common | "I was taking simvastatin in the morning — the app flagged the evening timing." |
+| Morning instead of evening intake | Common | "I took simvastatin in the morning – the app drew my attention to the evening intake." |

-| Grapefruit juice interaction unknown | Occasional | "I drink grapefruit juice every morning — nobody had told me about this." |
+| Grapefruit juice interaction not known | Occasional | "I drink grapefruit juice every morning – no one would have told me that." |

-| Self-discontinuation due to muscle pain | Occasional | "I just stopped the statin.
-The app explained why that's dangerous." |
+| Stopping on one's own because of muscle pain | Occasional | "I just left out the statin.
+The app explained to me why that is dangerous." |